slds-lmu/i2dl/content/chapters/04_optimization2/04-03-activation.md

 title: "Chapter 04.03: Modern Activation Functions"
 weight: 4003
 ---
-In this subchapter, we explain challenges in optimization related to activation functions and introduce activations for both hidden and output units.
+In this subchapter, we explain challenges in optimization related to activation functions.
+In addition, we introduce activations for both hidden and output units.

 <!--more-->
 ### Lecture slides